 Seborrheic dermatitis shares many symptoms with dandruff.
 Find out what they are and how you can easily treat it.

-Seborrheic dermatitis is a scalp condition similar to dandruff as they share common signs.
-These include:
+Seborrheic dermatitis is a scalp condition similar to dandruff.
+They share common symptoms, including:

-Both conditions are caused by the naturally occurring microbe species on the scalp called Malassezia.
+They are both caused by the naturally occurring microbe species on the scalp called Malassezia globosa.

 You may experience one or more of the following: